ランヱドスガヸセネグヤュグホタスュズヱブャィォヒマネユヘメペ

 Get Off ChatGPT.
 Seriously.

-ChatGPT is not the best AI anymore.
+ChatGPT is not the best AI for coding anymore.
 Full stop.

 Look, they were first to the race, and credit where it's due — they made AI mainstream.
 But everyone I talk to still thinks AI is ChatGPT.
 It's like thinking the internet is AOL.
 You're stuck in 2023, mate.

 Here's what non-coders need to understand: when you can't code yourself, you don't know whether the code the AI spits out is right or wrong.
 And quite frankly — you don't need to.
 That's the whole point.
-What you do need is to use the right tool, because some AI models are language models designed for thinking and conversation, and some are coding agents designed purely to build.
+What you do need is to use the right tool.

 The difference is massive.
-A language model will give you code in a nice little chat window that you then have to copy, paste, debug, and figure out where it goes.
 A coding agent will just... build the thing.
 In your actual project.
 With actual files.
 That actually work.

 Different tools, different jobs.
 Stop using a hammer to screw in a bolt.